Streisenberg/TwitterBot/README.md

 # TwitterBot
+ A twitter bot that you can search a hashtag and take the tweets from that page.
 Created on selenium with python.
-You can search an hashtag and get the tweets which you can open an another .txt file